 Proton VPN is based in Switzerland.
 This is generally a good jurisdiction for a VPN, but recent events have made us a bit nervous.
 The Swiss government has sent many requests for user data to Proton Mail, a sister company of Proton VPN.
 Proton AG, their parent company, has complied with many of these requests, in one case contributing information that helped the French put a Proton Mail customer in jail.

 We realize that the privacy laws in Switzerland are different for email services than they are for VPNs.
-And we understand that Proton AG must legally comply with valid requests from the Swiss government, but the whole situation makes us uncomfortable.
+We understand that Proton AG must legally comply with valid requests from the Swiss government, but the whole situation makes us uncomfortable.

 You’ll need to decide for yourself if the benefits of Proton VPN outweigh the possible privacy risks.